-New Alternatives Provide Convenience and a Good Price
+Trade-In Alternatives That Provide Convenience and a Fair Price

 Trading in an old car was once the Achilles' heel of car buying, exposing owners to lowball offers and complicated negotiations.
 But happily, the process now can be more lucrative and user-friendly.
 From up-front price quotes to guaranteed trade-in values to car-buying consultants who handle the entire transaction via the Web, dealers are providing smoother transitions between your old car and your new one.

 Shoppers love the convenience of trading in, since it completes all auto-related chores in one dealership visit.
 They avoid the headache of selling their old car and, as a bonus, the dealer handles all the DMV paperwork.
-And in some states, trading in provides a break in sales tax.
+And in some states, trading in can provide a break in sales tax.
 Our article, "What New Car Fees Should You Pay?" explains this in more detail.

-Before you begin exploring trade-in alternatives, keep in mind that your old car has real value — no matter what a dealer might say.
-A good starting point to assess that worth is to use Edmunds' True Market Value (TMV)® used-car appraisal tool.
+Before you begin exploring trade-in alternatives, you should have a baseline figure on what your car is worth.
+A good starting point to assess that worth is to use the Edmunds used-car appraisal tool.
 Also, check online classified ads and find cars comparable to the one you want to trade in.
 This helps establish your car's current value.
 Remember that trade-in prices are lower than private-party and dealer retail prices.

 Here's a round-up of trade-in alternatives for consumers.
 We ranked them in alphabetical order:

-Autotrader.com: Long known for used-car classifieds, the Autotrader Web site now offers to appraise your trade-in, give you an up-front price and connect you with dealers.
+AutoTrader's Instant Trade-In Offer: Long known for used-car classifieds, the AutoTrader Web site now offers to appraise your trade-in, give you an up-front price and connect you with dealers.
 Input a few details about the car and then a few minutes later, you'll get an e-mail with an estimated value.
 The site lists dealers who will either give you a check for your car or a value for trading it in on a new car.
-Restrictions apply, but it does present a stated price that might give some people a greater sense of confidence before they go to a dealership.
-We did a partial test-drive of the service by entering information about an Edmunds.com long-term vehicle, a 2010 Volkswagen GTI with 24,000 miles.
-The Edmunds.com TMV trade-in price was $17,400 and the offer from Autotrader was actually more — $17,700.
+Restrictions apply, but it does present a stated price that might give you a greater sense of confidence before you go to a dealership.

 AutoNation Direct: AutoNation Direct is the online arm of AutoNation, the country's largest auto dealership chain.
 One of its car-buying consultants will appraise your car based on your description of its condition and other factors, such as mileage, and give you an up-front price.
 This removes the negotiating that car buyers dread.
 The entire transaction can be concluded at the car buyer's home or office, including the trade-in.
-For more about AutoNation Direct's pricing system, see this article.
+Here's more about AutoNation Direct's pricing system.

-It's important to understand that AutoNation Direct isn't trying to distinguish itself by offering the best prices, says Simon Smith, its national sales director.
-The main benefit is what Smith calls a "protected buying experience" that is free from the pressure of negotiating with a salesman.
-While Edmunds.com hasn't used the AutoNation Direct trade-in process, many consumers give the service high marks.
+It's important to understand that AutoNation Direct isn't trying to distinguish itself by offering the best trade-in prices, says Simon Smith, its national sales director.
+The main benefit is what Smith calls a "protected buying experience" that is free from negotiating pressure.
+While Edmunds.com hasn't itself used the AutoNation Direct trade-in process, many car shoppers give the service high marks.